Appendix 2: Visualizing Atomic Orbitals#

 mask = norm_prob > rng.random(n_points)

-The plot above makes the shape of the orbital look like the orbital lobes are almost conical, which is not what we typcially see in realistic orbital shape figures.
-This is an illusion because there are more data points visualized along the horizontal axis due to the orbital being thicker there.
-If we instead reduce the simulation to 2D (i.e., only xy plane), the orbital lobes appear rounder because we are visualizing a slice through the middle of the orbital.
+The plot above makes the shape of the orbital look like the orbital lobes are almost conical, which is not what we typically see in accurate orbital shapes.
+This is an effect of there being more data points visualized along the verticle axis due to the orbital being thicker there.
+If we instead reduce the simulation to 2D (i.e., only yz plane), like below, the orbital lobes appear rounder because we are visualizing a slice through the middle of the orbital.

 # create wavefunction as python function